 Instructions for the PuttStraight

-Make a stroke.
+Make a swing.
 The laser dot will move down and back up past the target.
 The distance by which the laser misses the target is proportional to the club face misalignment at impact position.
 If you prefer to look down instead of at the wall while swinging, put a cosmetics mirror on the floor next to the toe of the putter, so you can see the target through the mirror.
 Also you can stand very close to the wall so that your head does not have to turn to see the laser dot.
 You can use a wall to your right as well as to your left; change direction by reinstalling the laser upside-down or turning it around the shaft.

 Another use of the PuttStraight is to produce predictable backswings for better distance control.
 Backswing length (and ball speed) is generally proportional to how far the laser dot descends.
 You can attach a tape measure to the wall to measure backswing lengths.
 Learn to repeat and learn to increment.
 To reuse exact numbers in different sessions, keep your distance from the wall the same.

 Note 1: Some golfers aim wrong and correct the mistake in their stroke.
 With the PuttStraight, they will miss the target on one side on a regular basis.
 If you have this problem, you can work with it or you can learn to aim straight and swing straight, which is the preferred method.
 To stay with the “two wrongs make a right” method, try to miss the target by the same amount on each stroke, or put up a second target.
 Then you will address one target and go over the other at impact position.
 To learn to aim, practice face alignment on a floor with perpendicular lines.
 Place the club head over a target line and align the club face to the perpendicular line.
 Then run your eyes up and down the target line.
 Do the same with one eye closed, then the other eye closed.
 Compare your left and right eye for accuracy.
 Decide to use one eye or both eyes for aiming.